Corporate identity: Visual identity history

 Nearly 7,000 years ago, Transylvanian potters inscribed their personal marks on the earthenware they created.
 If one potter made better pots than another, naturally, his mark held more value than his competitors'.
 Religions created some of the most recognized identity marks: the Christian cross, the Judaic Star of David, and the Islamic crescent moon.
 In addition, Kings and nobles in medieval times had clothing, armor, flags, shields, tableware, entryways, and manuscript bindings that all bore coats of arms and royal seals.
 The symbols depicted a lord's lineage, aspirations, familial virtues, as well as memoirs to cavalry, infantry, and mercenaries of who they were fighting for on the battlefields.

 A trademark became a symbol of individuals' professional qualifications to perform a particular skill by the 15th century.
 For example, the Rod of Asclepius on a physician's sign signified that the doctor was a well-trained practitioner of the medical arts.
 Simple graphics such as the caduceus carried so much socio-economic and political weight by the 16th century, that government offices were established throughout Europe to register and protect the growing collection of trademarks used by numerous craft guilds.

 The concept of visually trademarking one's business spread widely during the Industrial Revolution.
 The shift of business in favor of non-agricultural enterprise caused business, and corporate consciousness, to boom.
 Logo use became a mainstream part of identification, and over time, it held more power than being a simple identifier.
 Some logos held more value than others, and served more as assets than symbols.

 Logos are now the visual identifiers of corporations.
 They became components of corporate identities by communicating brands and unifying messages.
+Logos commonly function as a solution to the challenge of distinguishing one brand from another.
 The evolution of symbols went from a way for a king to seal a letter, to how businesses establish their credibility and sell everything from financial services to hamburgers.
-Therefore, although the specific terms "corporate image" and "brand identity" didn't enter business or design vocabulary until the 1940s, within twenty years they became key elements to business success.
+Therefore, although the specific terms "corporate image" and "[brand identity]" didn't enter business or design vocabulary until the 1940s, within twenty years they became key elements to business success.

 Media and corporate identity

 As technology and mass media have continued to develop at exponential rates, the role of the media in business increases as well.
 The media has a large effect on the formation of corporate identity by reinforcing a company's image and reputation.
 Global television networks and the rise of business news have caused the public representation of organizations to critically influence the construction and deconstruction of certain organizational identities more than ever before.

-Many companies pro-actively choose to create media attention and use it as a tool for identity construction, identity design and strengthening, and also to reinvent their images under the pressure of new technology.
+Many companies pro-actively choose to create media attention and use it as a tool for identity construction and strengthening, and also to reinvent their images under the pressure of new technology.
 The media also has the power to produce and diffuse meanings a corporation holds, therefore giving stakeholders a negotiation of the organizational identity.